-- Small organizer to hold passport etc., such as a "neck wallet" that hangs inside your shirt, that way you don't have to worry about potential thefts or losses. - Camera/i-device/folding umbrella/sunglasses - Prescription medication/birth control pills, etc. in original containers, carried on plane with you - Addresses/phone numbers/etc. for contacting friends and relatives
+- Small organizer to hold passport etc., such as a "neck wallet" or "passport belt" that stow inside clothing.
+That way you don't have to worry about potential thefts or losses. - Camera/i-device/folding umbrella/sunglasses - Prescription medication/birth control pills, etc. in original containers, carried on the plane - Addresses/phone numbers/etc. for contacting friends and relatives